SestoAle/Navigation-Environment/README.md

 # Game Builds
 You can download directly the Linux built files of the game with this [link](https://drive.google.com/file/d/1phfe0bA0bNNvqa_EngWnsgl1-1yWnV3O/view?usp=sharing).

+You can download these files to start training your agent without Unity.
+See [here](https://github.com/SestoAle/CCPT) for an example.

 # Prerequsites
 | Software                                                 | Version         | Required |
 | ---------------------------------------------------------|-----------------| ---------|